Hank Williams III

 Shelton Hank Williams (born December 12, 1972), known professionally as Hank Williams III, is an American singer, songwriter, and multi-instrumentalist.
-He was the drummer of hardcore punk band Arson Anthem, and bassist of Phil Anselmo's band Superjoint Ritual.
-Predominantly styled in country music, punk rock and heavy metal, he has released eleven studio albums, five of which under the label Curb Records.
+Predominantly styled in country music, punk rock and heavy metal, he has released eleven studio albums including his first five on Curb Records.

-Williams is the grandson of Hank Williams and the son of Hank Williams Jr. He is also the nephew of Jett Williams, the half-brother of Holly Williams and Sam Williams, and is also the father of Coleman Williams.
+Williams is the grandson of Hank Williams and the son of Hank Williams Jr..
+He is also the nephew of Jett Williams, and half-brother to Holly Williams and Sam Williams.
+Additionally, he is the father of Coleman Williams.

+In addition to his solo work, Williams was the drummer for hardcore punk band Arson Anthem, and bassist with the metal band Superjoint Ritual.

 Career

 Early career

 Williams spent much of his early career playing drums in punk rock bands during the late 1980s and early-to-mid-1990s.
 During this time frame, Williams was informed that he had fathered a son, Coleman Finchum, who was five years old by that time; a family court judge ordered Williams to find more stable employment so that Finchum could receive child support.

 Williams later played bass guitar in the heavy metal band Superjoint Ritual, now renamed as Superjoint for legal reasons, led by Pantera vocalist Phil Anselmo.
 Williams also played drums for Arson Anthem, formed with Anselmo and Mike Williams of the sludge metal band Eyehategod.